danvuk567/Excel_VBA-Custom-SQL-Query-Tool/README.md

     ws1.Range("A1").Value = encrypt_key
     ws1.Range("A2").Value = encrypted_connection

-Now, in order to decrypt the encrypted connection string, we can use the function called *XorDecrypt* which passes the encrypted string and the key.
+Now, to decrypt the encrypted connection string, we can use the function called *XorDecrypt* which passes the encrypted string and the key.

     Function XorDecrypt(ByVal sData As String, ByVal sKey As String) As String Dim i As Long